Couple sitting on floor of house planning renovations.

 PUBLISHED: May 26, 2023

-If you’re on the hunt for a new home, you may come across homes listed “as-is.”
-While the prospect of buying a home sold “as-is” may sound tempting due to its lower price, there are a handful of factors that can help determine whether an “as-is” home is right for you.
+If you’re on the hunt for a new home, you may come across homes listed “as is.”
+While the prospect of buying an as-is home may sound tempting due to its typically lower pricing, you should consider a few factors to help determine whether an as-is home is right for you.

-Let’s discuss the pros and cons of buying a home “as-is” and what it may mean for your home buying experience.
+Let’s discuss the pros and cons of buying a home as is and how it may affect your home buying experience.

-A home sold “as-is” means you purchase a home in its current condition.
+An as-is home is a home sold in its current condition.
 Sellers don’t make any repairs, renovations or cosmetic touch-ups before listing.

-Homes sold “as-is” don’t guarantee you a place that’s in perfect condition.
-In fact, “as-is” homes tend to reflect the potential TLC they might need in their price – which is typically less expensive than standard listings.
-For example, homes sold through foreclosure can be move-in ready, but there’s always a chance they haven’t been well maintained.
+When a home is sold as is, there’s no guarantee it’s in perfect condition.
+In fact, the potential TLC an as-is home requires is usually reflected in its price – which is typically less expensive than standard home listings.
+For example, foreclosed homes may be move-in ready, but there’s also a chance they weren’t well maintained.

-“As-is” may not even apply to the entire house, either.
-Some sellers list particular features “as-is” to avoid contracting out a project or dealing with a minor repair before listing their home.
-Just be sure to clarify with the seller which parts or components of the home are “as-is” before entering negotiations.
+As is may not apply to the entire house.
+Some sellers list particular features as is to avoid contracting out a renovation project or dealing with a minor repair before listing their home.
+Just clarify with the seller which parts or components of the home are as is before entering negotiations.

-Also keep in mind that “as-is” homes must meet federal and state minimum disclosure and inspection standards, which will ensure your health and safety regardless of any rehab projects that may come with the property.
+Also, as-is homes must meet minimum federal and state disclosure and inspection standards, which ensures a buyer’s health and safety regardless of the rehab projects associated with the property.

 Take the first step toward buying a house.